Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Magnetic hyperthermia}

-The one-dimensional dual-phase-lag bioheat transfer model for the bilayer living tissues during the magnetic fluid hyperthermia treatment is modeled using the finite element Legendre wavelet Galerkin method (FELWGM) in~\cite{Kumar2016ll}.
-This model can be used for an effective MFH treatment of bi-layer tissues.
-The FELWGM converts the contemplated problem into system of algebraic equation.
-The range of the moderate hyperthermia temperature (41-46°C) is found to be achieved in spherical symmetric coordinate system.
-More, the obtained results present no notable difference for the Fourier or non-Fourier boundary conditions.
+The one-dimensional dual-phase-lag bioheat transfer model for the bilayer living tissues during the magnetic fluid hyperthermia treatment is modeled using the finite element Legendre wavelet Galerkin method (FELWGM) in \cite{Kumar2016ll}.
+This model can be used for an effective MFH treatment of bilayer tissues.
+The FELWGM converts the contemplated problem into a system of algebraic equations.
+The obtained results present no notable difference for the Fourier or non-Fourier boundary conditions.

-The effect of the phase lagging times only appear in the tumor region.
-More in details, the temperature grows with the increment of the value of $\tau_q$ and decreases with the augmentation of the value of the $\tau_T$ in the tumor zone.
-This study suggests FCC FePt magnetic nano-particle (MNP) as the most effective MNP used for the thermal treatment.
-The effect of variability of magnetic heat source parameters (magnetic induction, frequency, diameter of magnetic nano-particles, volume fractional of magnetic nano-particles and ligand layer thickness) has been investigated.
-The physical property of these parameters has been described in detail during magnetic fluid hyperthermia (MFH) treatment and also discussed the clinical application of MFH in oncology.
-A nonlocal dual-phase-lag (NL DPL) model providing the effects of thermomass and size-dependent thermophysical properties at nanoscale is also developed for MFH treatment~\cite{Kumar20164,RKumar20192}.
+The effect of time delays only appears in the tumor region.
+In detail, the temperature increase is characterized by $\tau_q$ and decreases with the augmentation of $\tau_T$ in the tumor zone.
+This study suggests FCC FePt magnetic nanoparticle (MNP) as the most effective MNP used for the thermal treatment.
+The effect of various magnetic heat source parameters such as magnetic induction, frequency, the diameter of magnetic nanoparticles, the volume fraction of magnetic nanoparticles, and ligand layer thickness has been investigated.
+The physical property of these parameters has been described in detail during the magnetic fluid hyperthermia (MFH) treatment, and also the clinical application of MFH in oncology is discussed.